Loyalty in Retail: 10 Things You Need To Know

 What are the characteristics of customer loyalty programs in retail?

-Most retail chains already operate a loyalty program.
-Based on their results, we can identify several commonplace features for rewards programs in the retail sphere.
+Most retail chains already have a loyalty program in place.
+Based on their results, it is possible to identify several popular loyalty features for rewards programs in the retail sphere.

 This way, Yves Rocher managed to succeed with two very distinct types of shoppers with widely different expectations.
 What is the takeaway?
 Digitization is obviously the future of retail; however, we are not there yet.
 Don’t abandon building loyalty offline; otherwise, you run the risk of losing a big chunk of your audience.